OXID-eSales/developer_documentation/getting_started/installation/eshop_installation_without_composer.rst

         "${dir}/oe-eshop-doctrine_migration" "$@"
         EOF

-   .. todo:  this section is not correct, we have no bin folders for migration and demodata installer anymore
+   .. todo:  #Support/#Igor Check: how urgent is to update it?: this section above is not correct, we have no bin folders for migration and demodata installer anymore

 Copy the files to the application server and continue installation
 ------------------------------------------------------------------